 Lorex is one of the oldest security camera brands around (founded in 1991), so its cameras are fairly stable and reliable.
 This also means its cameras are a bridge between newer app-centric Wi-Fi security cameras and older wired multi-camera DVR/NVR systems.
-On average, you can expect to pay more for Lorex cameras than for Reolink, Ring, and Wyze, but about as much as you would for Arlo and Nest.
+On average, you can expect to pay more for Lorex cameras than for Reolink, Ring Stick Up Cam, and Wyze cameras, but about as much as you would for an Arlo or Nest security camera.

 Here are some core similarities and differences between various Lorex security camera models to help you choose yours.

 Local storage: Lorex is noteworthy for not offering cloud video storage subscriptions and including storage media (microSD cards or hard drives) with every camera it sells.
 The lack of cloud storage means your video footage never traverses the internet without you choosing to view videos in the Lorex app.
 This adds a nice layer of privacy that cloud-centric brands like Nest and Ring can't match.